rosie-s/courses/Udacity/03_BertelsmannDataScienceChallenge/Notes/04_Lesson4.md

 # Lesson 4 - _Variability_

-## Box Plots and the IQR
+## Box Plots and The IQR

-A box plot is a great way to show the 5 number summary of a data set in a visually appealing way.
-The 5 number summary consists of the minimum, first quartile, median, third quartile, and the maximum
+A box plot is a great way to show the 5 number summary of a data set.
+The 5 number summary consists of the minimum, first quartile, median, third quartile, and the maximum.

 - **_Interquartile range:_** The Interquartile range (IQR) is the distance between the 1st quartile and 3rd quartile and gives us the range of the middle 50% of our data.